opengd/uusma-processing/README.md

 jmp 10 1
 20 hello
 22 world
-# This line will be ignored and also any empty lines and lines that have nothing usefull
+# This line will be ignored and so will any empty lines and lines that have nothing useful

 30 hello
 ```
 The composition files starts by define which macro file to use.
-Then a time value in seconds and one or many named config from the macro file to invoke at that delay value.
-So the `hello` config changes from `macro.json` will be run after a delay of 5 seconds in this example.
-It will the go to the next row a pick a new delay.
+Then a time value in seconds and one or many named configs from the macro file to invoke at that delay value.
+And so the `hello` config changes from `macro.json` will be run after a delay of 5 seconds in this example.
+It will the go to the next row and pick a new delay.

-When the program reach `jmp` it will jump to the defined delay value, in this case to `10` and second numbers is for how many times it should loop.
-So in this case two times as it also using 0 as one jump.
+When the program reaches `jmp` it will jump to the defined delay value, in this case to `10`.
+The next following numbers are for how many times it should loop.
+In this case: two times, as it's also using 0 as one jump.
 If no loop counter value is defined it will loop once.

-Safe comments is using `#` at the start of the comment line.
+Safe comments are using `#` at the start of the comment line.

 # Dependencies
 art-midi-notegen is using Processing to run and the MidiBus library to create midi data.
-You can install MidiBus by using the in Processing IDE build in library manager (Sketch->Import Library->Add Library).
+You can install MidiBus by using the  Processing IDE built in library manager (Sketch->Import Library->Add Library).

-Processing
+Processing:
 https://processing.org/

-MidiBus
+MidiBus:
 http://www.smallbutdigital.com/projects/themidibus/